MSecure/contact-tracing-us/COVID Alert PA_v2.0.0_apkpure.com/README.md

   - The app does not use GPS, location services, or any movement or geographical information.
   - The app will never collect, transmit, or store your personal information and is completely anonymous. https://www.health.pa.gov/topics/disease/coronavirus/Pages/COVIDAlert.aspx#privacy

+### Privacy Violations
+The app says it never collects, transmits, or stores personal information, but after running the analysis we see that the app is logging sensitive information which goes against its privacy policy.
+The app also discloses the IP address which is also considered personal information